peterzieba/5Vpld/README.md

 * FPGAs are typically constructed from a large number of LUTs (Lookup tables).
 CPLDs use a sum-of-products structure.
 * FPGAs typically expect to have their bitstream uploaded on powerup, requiring an external EEPROM.
 PLDs are typically non-volatile.
 * FPGAs usually support standard JTAG for programming, whereas many PLDs required specialized device programmers.
 * There are likely exceptions to all of the above in some parts.
-There are not hard rules.
+These are not hard rules.
 </details>

 # Terminology / Background